 Participants will also have the chance to gain hands-on experience by presenting their research in one of the Graduate Academy’s colloquia.
 These research colloquia will offer the opportunity for participants to share their research with a wider community of global scholars, as well as to obtain feedback and support from the Graduate Academy’s directors and lecturers.
 Participants will apply to present their research, and while time constraints will likely restrict the number of presentation slots available, all participants will be expected to attend their peers’ colloquia presentations.

-Jonathan Klick is Professor of Law at Penn Law Faculty, University of Pennsylvania, Philadelphia, one of the eight Ivy League Universities in the United States of America.
+Jonathan Klick is Professor of Law at the University of Pennsylvania Carey Law School, Philadelphia, one of the eight Ivy League Universities in the United States of America.
 His work focuses on identifying the causal effects of laws and regulations on individual behaviour using cutting-edge econometric tools.
 His particular fields of expertise include law and economics of health care, mental health law, health care regulation, regulated industries and labour economics.

 Luigi Franzoni is Professor of Public Economics at the University of Bologna, Italy.
 He is a leading European academic scholar in the field of law and economics.
 His main fields of expertise are the economics of IPRs and law enforcement.
 He is currently acting as Mundus Director of the international Ph.D. programme “European Doctorate in Law and Economics” (Bologna, Hamburg, Rotterdam, Haifa).
 Furthermore, he is the former President of the European Law and Economics Association (2014-2017).